Quentin Tarantino: Altercations with industry peers

 In 2019, during the Cannes Film Festival, at the Once Upon a Time in Hollywood press conference, a journalist asked why Margot Robbie had so few lines in the film.
-Tarantino snapped back, "Well, I just reject your hypothesis," giving no further comment.
+Tarantino responded indignantly "I just reject your hypothesis", with no further comment.

+Film criticisms

+In June 2020, Tarantino became an officially recognized critic on the review aggregation website Rotten Tomatoes where his reviews are part of the "Tomatometer" rating.
+He has since published over 30 film reviews, including director essays, on his New Beverly Cinema website.